KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.3 Rendering Cuboids
 *********************

 Now that we have a clear color and depth working, we can now start to render geometry in our scene.
-We will use ``GraphicsAPI`` to create vertex, index and uniform/constant buffers along with shaders and a pipeline to render some cuboid representing the floor and a table surface.
+We will use ``GraphicsAPI`` to create vertex, index and uniform/constant buffers along with shaders and a pipeline to render some cuboids representing the floor and a table surface.

 Update the methods and members in the class.
 Copy the highlighted code: